Follow John DeAngelis, Brooks Guru for the New England region, as he uses insights from the Boston Marathon to help you prep for in-person races.

 Know your wave and be ready to line up at the right time

 The Boston Marathon begins on a narrow road and drops like a rollercoaster.
-The first significant spectator hangout you’ll pass after the start is at mile 2: TJ’s Food and Spirits, a popular biker bar.
+The first significant spectator hangout you’ll pass after the start is at kilometre 3: TJ’s Food and Spirits, a popular biker bar.

 Tips for any race: